tompin/multicrypto/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-Experimental Tool for sending funds (for now only P2PKH transaction type is supported), creating custom look addresses and translating addresses between various cryptocurrencies.
+Experimental Tool for sending funds (for now only P2PKH transaction type is supported), creating custom look addresses and translating addresses and private keys between various cryptocurrencies.

 Address translation produce address for different coin, which will have the same private key as translated address.
 Of course private key is not needed or revealed during translation.